 Cavities Birds Use

-The size, shape and placement of cavities varies depending on the bird species and their individual nesting needs.
+The size, shape, and placement of cavities vary depending on the bird species and their individual nesting needs.
 Types of chambers birds may use include:

 - Holes excavated in dead or decaying trees, stumps, logs, poles or large cacti